 - How you would like us to return the exam to you.

 - The Office of Disability Services must receive the test at least 24 hours in advance of the appointment.
-The testing center is in Erwin Hall 22 and the proctors pick up the exams early in the morning.
+The testing center is in Erwin Hall 22.
 Exam envelopes need to be prepared the day before in order to have them ready for the proctors.
 Tests can be :

 - Hand delivered to Erwin 22